Jerry Murad's Harmonicats: J.R. Mass

+Danny Wilson

+Danny Wilson left his job at General Motors to work with Murad around 1971.
+A bass harmonica player and longtime member of the SPAH organization, Wilson toured with the Harmonicats.
+However, he left shortly after joining.
+He, according to his archived website, was also with the Harmonicats for a stint in 1978.

 Buddy Boblink

-Charles "Buddy" Boblink played chord with the group throughout the 1990s and until Jerry's death in 1996.
+Charles "Buddy" Boblink played chord with the group throughout the 1990s and until Murad's death in 1996.
+Buddy Boblink died in 2023, just months before the annual SPAH Convention - of which he was a member.

 Pete Pedersen

-Pete Pedersen was the main arranger for the group and remained the 2nd chromatic player for many albums over the bands nearly 50 years of recording.
+Pete Pedersen served as the main arranger for the group and remained the second chromatic player for many albums over the band's nearly 50 years of recording.
+Pete was one of the most respected harmonica arrangers, contributing to many 50s and 60s recordings.
+Later in life, Pete became a harmonica teacher, writer, and ambassador for the instrument.
+Pete passed on in 2002.

 Frank Warner

-Frank Warner filled in at times playing the bass harmonica.
+Frank Warner allegedly was to replace George in 1996 as a possible bass player.
+He signed a contract with Murad in early 1996, but never got any stage time due to Murad passing from a fatal heart attack the same year.

+Honorable mention: Chris Bauer

+Despite never being an official member of the Jerry Murad Harmonicats, Chris Bauer performed on stage with the Harmonicats with his father, Bob, and Dick Gardner on bass.
+He also appeared on the Jerry Murad's Harmonicats Magic album, as the second chromatic player.
+On the 50th anniversary of "Peg O' My Heart", Dick Gardner, Bob Bauer, and Chris Bauer recorded a small six-song album.

-Peg o' My Heart
+"Peg o' My Heart"

 Their 1947 recording of the song "Peg o' My Heart" (Mercury Records, originally on Bill Putnam's Universal Records and then reissued on Vitacoustic Records, catalog number 1) brought them public attention and sold over one million copies by 1950, reaching No. 1 on the U.S. Billboard chart.
 When recording engineer Bill Putnam recorded the song, he utilized the bathroom of Universal Recording as an echo chamber and became the first person to use artificial reverberation creatively on a pop recording.

 Other charted hits for the group included "Hair of Gold, Eyes of Blue" (No. 15) in 1948, "Charmaine" (No. 21) in 1952, and "Cherry Pink and Apple Blossom White" (No. 56) in 1961.
 Jerry Murad, accompanied by Richard Hayman's Orchestra, had a solo hit with "The Story of Three Loves" (No. 14) in 1953.